 All of the above for around $100.
 Wildwaterflyfishing.com To learn more about this combo – click here!

-The leader is the section of monofilament between your fly line and your fly.
+The leader is a section of monofilament between your fly line and your fly.
 You can’t fish without it.
 I purchase a three-pack and carry it with me all the time.
 3 packs range from $8 to $13.
 (To learn more about Leader Click here)

 Tippet is tied to the end of your leader to extend the life of your leader.
 It’s another must-have item.
 It comes on spools that actually connect to each other making them easy to carry and store in a vest pocket or hang on a lanyard from your vest.
 Starting out if you purchase 3 spools, one of 5x, one of 6x and one of 7x you’ll have all you need for a while.
 Tippet spools are about $5.
 The nice thing about tippet material is it usually lasts longer than you would think.